SAP-samples/kyma-runtime-samples/principal-prop-on-premise/README.md

 2. Enable the Connectivity Proxy module in the Kyma runtime.
 For more information, see [Kyma Modules](https://help.sap.com/docs/btp/sap-business-technology-platform/kyma-modules) and [Adding and Deleting a Kyma Module](https://help.sap.com/docs/btp/sap-business-technology-platform/enable-and-disable-kyma-module).

-3. Create a destination Configuration in BTP Cockpit.
+3. Create a Destination Configuration in the SAP BTP cockpit.
   ![destination-config](assets/destination-config.png)

 4. Create an XSUAA instance.
 Update the [app-router/k8s/xsuaa-instance.yaml](app-router/k8s/xsuaa-instance.yaml) to provide `{your-cluster-domain}`.